Close in 10s

 Even greater impact on performance than other antivirus products

 When it comes to protecting your computer, you want it all: infallible security and a PC that runs fast.
-But with Microsoft Defender, that balance still seems hard to strike.
-According to AV-Test’s October 2024 performance test, Windows’ built-in antivirus has a noticeable impact on performance, ranking near the bottom of the league table.
+But with Microsoft Defender, this balance still seems hard to achieve.
+According to AV-Test’s September 2025 performance test, the antivirus integrated into Windows has a noticeable impact on performance, ranking near the bottom.

 Performance tests measure the impact of antivirus software on common tasks such as installing software, surfing the web or copying files.
 Microsoft Defender achieved a score of 18.9, well behind solutions such as McAfee(2.6) or Kaspersky(5).
 Here’s an overview of the results: